 Cash advances can be draining on a credit card since the fees and interest rates are high.
 Don’t count on using your credit card to get money out of the ATM every time you need it.
 Have a debit card at your disposal to withdraw cash at these times.
 Alternatively, you could get a credit card with no cash advance fees, but you will still incur an APR from the moment you make the transaction.

 There is a credit card out there for everyone, but following the suggestions above can help you determine which card is ideal for you.
-Pay attention to your financial needs, spending habits and rewards goals.
+Pay attention to your financial needs, spending habits and what you’d like to get out of the rewards.

 Just don’t get overwhelmed comparing your many credit card options.
 Narrow down the perks you prioritize and you’ll be on your way to finding the right card.